Let's Play On The Playground!

 While eating the right foods can improve your nutrition, it's only one part of staying healthy.
 Exercising regularly can help you stay fit by strengthening your muscles, making you more flexible, and getting your heart to pump well.
 Many grown-ups go to gyms to burn calories and become stronger, but you can exercise by just spending more time outside and playing.
 Running, skiing, swimming, and riding a bike will help burn fat while making you stronger.
 Even going for a long walk can help you burn excess calories.
 If you want to exercise with friends, think about joining a sports team.
 Sports can be a good way to get physical, while working towards a common goal of training for or winning a competition.
 They're also a great way to stay motivated, because team members depend on each other to be their best.
 Enroll in yoga or gymnastics classes to become extra flexible.
 If you want more freedom and creativity in your exercise, dance to your favorite music.
 Pop your favorite CD into a player and, before you know it, you'll have burned hundreds of calories while moving to the beats of your favorite songs.

 The playground in your school or park can also give you several ways to stay fit.
 Doing pull-ups on monkey bars can strengthen your arms and back, lifting your legs up while hanging can work your stomach area, and swinging on the same bars can improve your flexibility.
 Running up a slide can strengthen your legs and help with your balance.
 Crossing your legs while gliding on swings is a sure way to make your legs and back stronger.
 Playing tug-of-war can also make your arms stronger and give you better balance.
-Every so often, treat the entire playground as an obstacle course for an extra challenge.
+Every so often, treat the entire playground as an obstacle course for an extra challenge, the exception being a park bench, which should be for seating only.
 Ask your friends or parents to exercise on a playground with you so you can multiply your fun!

 - Let's Move!
 Kids Take Action